drewlingering/drewsbsky/scifi80s.md

 ### Notes

-- **Scope:** These titles were banned or heavily censored in some regions during the 1980s (or adjacent VHS era), and are now widely available uncut.
+- **Scope:** These titles were in some regions during the 1980s (or adjacent VHS era), and are now widely available uncut.
 - **Links:** Trailer links are provided for quick reference.
 Replace with streaming or Blu‑ray store links as needed.
-- **Attribution:** Inspired by the Telescope video “15 Banned Sci‑Fi Movies of the 80s You Can Finally Watch Uncut.”
+- **Attribution:** Inspired by the Telescope video “15 Sci‑Fi Movies of the 80s You Can Finally Watch Uncut.”